LGM-Bioinfo-UNIVALI/BarcodesGenerator/README.md

  Filter barcodes based on some criteria

+### :warning: Dependencies:
 ---

-:warning: Dependencies:
 - Generate Barcodes:
-    To Generate barcodes through the program you have to:
+    To Generate barcodes via BarcodesFilter you have to:
-    - Have a machine with a linux distribution that uses bash as shell
+    - Use a machine with a linux distribution that uses bash as shell
     - Install 'rsat' package via conda environment
         You can check the installation tutorial here https://rsa-tools.github.io/installing-RSAT/conda-install-rsat/bioconda-rsat-core.html
         OBS: Errors can occur because of conflits with the python version.
 You can fix that by installing 'rsat' via mamba instead of conda, like this: